lmhagar/PosteriorBasedOCs/README.md

 # PosteriorBasedOCs
 Supplementary code for Scalable Design with Posterior-Based Operating Characteristics manuscript

-The code files for this manuscript are divided into several groups.
+The code files for this manuscript are divided into five groups.

 Group 1: create Figure 1 for illustrative example
 - 01-code-for-figure-1: processes the Likert data and approximates posteriors for Figure 1